mpiccirilli/Rlinkedin/README.md

 To Do:
 --------
 - Get Network Updates and Statistics API: The Get Network Updates API returns the users network updates, which is the LinkedIn term for the user's feed.
 This call returns most of what shows up in the middle column of the LinkedIn.com home page, either for the member or the member's connections.
-- Company Lookup API: Retrieves and displays one or more company profiles based on the company ID or universal name.
-Returns basic company profile data, such as name, website, and industry.
-Returns handles to additional company content, such as RSS stream and Twitter feed.
 - Company Search API: The Company Search API enables search across company pages.